-Like olive oil cake, Lemon Mascarpone Pastry Cream is easy to make.
+Lemon Mascarpone Pastry Cream is Also Super Easy to Make

 Mascarpone is the star ingredient of many Italian desserts.
-It’s like the Italian version of English clotted cream or French crème fraîche – rich and creamy with a mild tang.
+It's like the Italian version of English clotted cream or French crème fraîche and tastes rich and creamy with a mild tang.

 Mascarpone is also similar to cream cheese, especially in consistency.
 This is good because depending on where you live, mascarpone can be difficult to find.
 If you want to bake this cake and discover that your local market doesn't stock mascarpone, you can substitute cream cheese.

 The key to using cream cheese instead of mascarpone is to use half as much.
 The flavor of cream cheese is much stronger than mascarpone.
 If you use too much, it becomes the star ingredient, making the filling taste something like cheesecake.
 Not bad, per se, but not what we're going for here.